zsb87/SpeechRecognitionBenchmark/README.md

 ## Noisy Audio Synthesis
-We made a Python code that can duplicate audio dataset's folder tree structure and add noise onto audio files and copy transcript files into the same location in the original folder.
-This kind of mimicking folder structure is essential for Wav2Letter because it only accept the folder structure of original LibriSpeech dataset.
+We made a Python code that can duplicate audio dataset's folder tree structure and add noise onto audio files.

 Python packages we used for noisy audio synthesis code are: `docopt`, `pydub`, `numpy`, `os`, `fnmatch`, `shutil`.